 God prepared Job to be His ‘Vessel of Comfort‘ – and you have that same choice.

-And Job has been engaged in the “Ministry of Comfort” – for the last 4000 years or more..
+And Job has been engaged in the 'Ministry of Comfort' – for the last 4000 years or more..

-And this man after God’s own heart continued: keep watch over the door of my lips – for it is by the words of our mouths that the thoughts of the heart are judged.
-But how precious is that proper, timely word in due season.. that uplifting message of comfort; that encouraging word of praise; that heart-warming expression of commendation – that quiet voice which consoles the hurting or gently checks the fault.
+that uplifting message of comfort; that encouraging word of praise; that heart-warming expression of commendation – that quiet voice which consoles the hurting or gently checks the fault.

 Man’s Simple Plea